BrainObjects/BrainObjectDocs/20-Tracing_and_Logging.md

 Finally BrainObject's tracing and logging infrastructure should support logging channels compatible with Apple's `os_log_xxx` and `os_activity_xxx` APSs in order to make it usable by Apple's development and performance tools.

-> **NOTE:** Logging is highly reusable low-level functionality.
+> **NOTE:** Logging is a highly reusable low-level functionality.
 Therefore, _BrainObjects_ will use external logger and implement additional functionality required by the framework.
 Currently the logging will be based on _SoftwareEtude_'s logger (<git@github.com:tuparev/SoftwareEtudes.git>)

 ## Tracing Design Ideas